reymon359/how-to-live/docs/Read books/index.md

 You will learn much more from a book than from an article.

-Any kind of book is good.
-Just start reading.
+Any kind of book is good, to begin with.
+Just take action and start reading.
 Begin with one and explore new genres.

 You will get better at reading with time and practice.

 Pay attention to what you are reading.
-Avoid distractions while reading.
+Try to avoid distractions while reading.

 ## Quotes